engineerscodes/PROTO-SEEK/README.md

 <br>

-   1. Fork or clone to Repo
+   1. Fork or Clone the Repo
    2. Change it As per Your ORGANISATION
    3.<b>ADD YOUR SMPT2GO USERNAME AND PASSWORD -[CLICK](https://github.com/engineerscodes/PROTO-SEEK/blob/master/ProTO/CREAD.py) </b>
    4. The Existing username and Password will be Changed soon